shintoo/polka-dot/README.md

 ##Notes
 - polka-dot will not save your current configuration when `apply` is used, so make sure to `save` before you `apply` if you wish to save your current configuration before changing!
 - Many programs require some sort of reload or restart to apply their config.
 To see the effects of `apply`, make sure to do any required refreshes.
+- Currently, the files in the package must match the files in the queue.
+To do this, use `status` and `add` each file.
+Currently working on a fix.